Eligible Hospital Information for the EHR Reporting Period in 2019

 Meaningful Use Applications for Program Year 2019

-Starting December 6, 2019, Eligible Professionals can submit MU applications for Program Year 2019.
-The deadline to submit these applications is May 30, 2020.
+The new deadline for Eligible Professionals to submit MU applications for Program Year 2019 is June 30, 2020.

 Clinical Quality Measures